ravihere/Automate_Zoom/README.md

 *python3

 # installation
-*Download zip file and put your files in below specified path
+*Download zip file and put your files in these path,
     _C:\Users\username\ZOOM_

 *Open cmd in windows, follow below procedure